by Frederick C. Davis

 Now the Moon Man is hunted by his best friend and partner, reviled by his father and fiancé who all want to see the masked thief pay the ultimate price for his crimes.
 Stephen Thatcher must walk the razor’s edge of his double life where, every minute, the threat of exposure could shatter his fragile world.

-For the first time in decades all 38 of the Moon Man’s exploits have been collected by Altus Press in a six-volume set.
+For the first time in decades all 38 of the Moon Man’s exploits have been collected by Altus Press in a seven-volume set.